-As a result, 12 experiments were carried out.
-Table 1 shows the solids content and the mean particle diameter provided by the DLS (z-average) for each experiment.
-Note that in experiments 1-4, the particle size was varied from 48 to 550 nm with complete decoupling from the initial solids which was varied from 2.2 to 25 % by weight.
+We therefore chose to run 12 experiments, and Table 1 shows the solids content and the mean particle diameter provided by the DLS (z-average) for each experiment.
+Note that in experiments 1-4, the particle size was varied from 48 to 550 nm with complete decoupling from the initial solids, which was varied from 2.2 to 25 % by weight.
 Part of the latex from previous experiments was diluted to restart the reaction and so on for the other experiments.
-To add further variety to the data, experiments 2, 9 and 10 were designed to have the same initial size (117 nm) but different initial solids content (4.3, 4.6 and 8.5 % wt), with experiment 2 being the more diluted and experiment 10 the more concentrated.
+To add further variety to the data, experiments 2, 9 and 10 were designed to have the same initial size (117 nm) but different initial solids content (4.3, 4.6 and 8.5 % wt), with experiment 2 being the most dilute and experiment 10 the most concentrated.

 Finally, in experiments 11 and 12 a perturbation was caused on purpose at the middle of the reaction in order to simulate a renucleation.
 To do so, after 100 minutes of the reaction in experiment 11, the latex was partially emptied from the reactor (at this stage the particle size was about 280 nm and the solids content 20 % wt).
-Then, 400g of a latex, from experiment 5 (142 nm, at 22.8 % wt, previously heated to 70°C), with smaller particle size was added to the reactor.
+Then, 400g of a latex, from experiment 5 (142 nm, at 22.8 % wt, previously heated to 70°C), with smaller particles was added to the reactor.
 As a result, the reactor contains approximately a 50-50 % mixture of latex with sizes 280 nm and 142 nm (with similar temperature and solids content).
 In experiment 12, the same modification in size was done but in such a way to have a different ratio of the number of small particles compared to big particles (about 45:55 %).

 Table 1: Solids content range and z-average range for the different experiments realized